EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 ```

 ### Connection String
 For the gRPC client, we recommend switching from the settings object to using a connection string.
 All of the settings are exposed through it.
-You can use [online configuration tool](/clients/grpc/#connection-details) to generate the connection string for your EventStoreDB deployment.
+You can use the [online configuration tool](/clients/grpc/#connection-details) to generate the connection string for your EventStoreDB deployment.

 ## Security
 EventStoreDB from version 20.6 is secured by default.
 The gRPC clients follow that approach.
 You can use insecure connection by providing `tls=false` connection string param, but we don't recommend it for scenarios other than local development.
 Access Control List checks are not performed on the insecure connection.